mordp1/espetinhodekafka/kafka-connect-SMT/Day-7-TimestampRouter/README-EN.md

 <!--
-This README documents the use of Kafka Connect for data integration between Kafka and other systems, including MySQL and local files.
-The main topics covered are:
+# Kafka Connect SMT Usage Examples - TimestampRouter

+This document presents practical examples of how to use Single Message Transforms (SMT) in Kafka Connect, focusing on the use of `TimestampRouter` for timestamp-based message routing.
+The following topics are covered:

+- Initializing the Docker environment with Kafka Connect.
-Checking the available plugins in Kafka Connect.
+- Checking the status of Kafka Connect and available plugins.

-Using the Datagen Connector to generate mock messages in the transactions topic.
+- Using the DatagenConnector to generate sample messages.

-Consuming Kafka messages using kcat, with an option to visualize via VisiData.

-Configuring the JdbcSinkConnector to persist data from the transactions topic into a MySQL table, including data query commands.

-Alternative method for data persistence to a text file using the FileStreamSinkConnector.

-Command to list and check the status of configured connectors.

-Examples of using Single Message Transforms (SMTs) to add and format timestamp fields in messages before persisting them to MySQL or a file.

-These examples facilitate understanding and practice with data integration using Kafka Connect, demonstrating steps from generation through consumption and persistence of data, including intermediate transformations.
+- Listing Kafka topics using kcat.
+- Consuming messages from topics with kcat, including Avro and Schema Registry support.
+- Configuring the JdbcSinkConnector for data persistence in MySQL, demonstrating the use of the SMT `TimestampRouter` to create dynamic topics based on timestamp.
+- Querying persisted data in MySQL.
+- References to official documentation for the SMTs used, including InsertField and TimestampRouter.

+The goal is to demonstrate how to enrich and dynamically route messages in data pipelines using Kafka Connect, making it easier to organize and partition data by date or other temporal criteria.
 -->

-# Use Examples for Single Message Transforms (SMT) - InsertField (timestamp):
+# Examples of Using Single Message Transforms (SMT) - TimestampRouter

 - https://docs.confluent.io/kafka-connectors/transforms/current/insertfield.html
 - https://kafka.apache.org/documentation/#org.apache.kafka.connect.transforms.InsertField

-Start Docker
+Start docker

 ```bash
 docker-compose -f docker-compose.yml up -d
 ```

-Check Kafka until to start up
+Wait for Kafka Connect to start up

 ```bash
 bash -c ' \